leilaicruz/Git4TUmembers_lesson/troubleshooting.md

 - It seems that this is only happening is the TU laptop is on the TU network, at a home network , the git bash has the home folder where it should be.

+- The other option is to generate the ssh key in a specific folder that is not home

 ## when using WSL, if ~/.config does not exist

 If the gitconfig file is not at the home folder of WSL , we can just copy it from the C:/Users/USERNAME folder or from the H:/ folder